hansonhl/antra/README.md

 ### Specifying intervention location as a string

-When constructing the intervention object, you can add the bracket notation as you normally would after the string of the node name:
+When constructing the intervention object, you can add the bracket notation as usual but in the form of a string appended after the node name:
 ```python
 intervention_dict = {"node1[:2]": torch.tensor([-10, -20])}
 interv = Intervention(base_input_gi_obj, intervention_dict) # base input as defined above